 As you might expect, all this glitz doesn't come cheap.
 Eating is expensive, and even the most modest hotels cost more here than in nearby Nice or Menton.
 As for taxis, they don't even have meters so you are completely at the driver's mercy (with prices skyrocketing during events such as the Grand Prix).
 For the frugal, Monaco is the ultimate day-trip, although parking is as coveted as a room with a view.
 At the very least you can afford a coffee at Starbucks.

 The harbor district, known as La Condamine, connects the new quarter, officially known as Monte Carlo with Monaco-Ville (or Le Rocher), a medieval town on the Rock, topped by the palace, the cathedral, and the Oceanography Museum.
 Have no fear that you'll need to climb countless steps to get to Monaco-Ville, as there are plenty of elevators and escalators climbing the steep cliffs.
-But shuttling between the lovely casino grounds of Monte Carlo and Old Monaco, separated by a vast port, is a daunting proposition for ordinary mortals without wings, so hop on the No. 1 bus from the Jardin Exotique and the No. 2, which stops at Place du Casino—both come up to Monaco Ville (€2).
+But shuttling between the lovely casino grounds of Monte Carlo and Old Monaco, separated by a vast port, is a daunting proposition for ordinary mortals without wings, so hop on the No. 1 bus from Saint Romanthe and the No. 2 bus from Jardin Exotique, which stops at Place du Casino—both come up to Monaco Ville (€2).